On Computing Vertex Connectivity of 1-Plane Graphs: Full 1-Plane Graphs

 \section{Full 1-Plane Graphs}

-In this section, we study \emph{full 1-plane graphs}, i.e., 1-plane graphs where all crossings are full.
-In this case, we will find a co-separating triple $(A,X,B)$ that has a special form (this will be needed in Section \ref{section: vertex connectivity of general 1-plane graphs}): Vertex set $X$ contains no dummy vertices, forms a cycle $C$ in $R(G)$, and $A$ and $B$ are exactly the vertices inside and outside this cycle in the planar drawing of $\Lambda(G)$.
-(In other words, we generalize Theorem \ref{theorem: vertex connectivity planar graphs}.)
+Now, we show that one can extend Theorem \ref{theorem: vertex connectivity planar graphs} to \textit{full 1-plane graphs}: 1-plane graphs where the endpoints of every crossing induces a $K_4$.
+(For Theorem \ref{theorem: vertex connectivity full 1-plane graph}, recall the notation $V_\times(H)$ to denote all vertices of $H$ that are in $V(G^\times)$, i.e., $G$-vertices and dummy vertices on $H$.)

-\begin{theorem} Let $G$ be a full 1-plane graph and $S$ be a minimal separating set of $G$.
-Then there is a cycle $C$ in $R(G)$ such that $C$ does not visit dummy vertices, $\VG{C} = S$, and there are vertices of $G$ inside and outside $C$. \end{theorem}
+\begin{theorem} Let $G$ be a full 1-plane graph and $S$ be a minimal vertex cut of $G$.
+Then there is a fence $C \subseteq R(G)$ such that $V_\times(C) = S$; in particular, $C$ contains no dummy-vertices. \end{theorem}

-\begin{proof} The broad idea is to take a maximal path in $R(G)$ that alternates between $S$-vertices and face vertices with suitable properties, and then close it up into a cycle $C$ of $R(G)$ that separates two vertices of $G$.
-Hence $C$ automatically does not visit dummy vertices and $\VG{C}=S$ since $S$ is minimal.
-We explain the details now.

-Call a face $F$ of $G^\times$ a \emph{transition face} if $F$ is either incident to an edge between two $S$-vertices, or $F$ is incident to vertices from different flaps of $G\setminus S$.
-The corresponding face vertex in $\Lambda(G)$ is called a \emph{transition-face vertex}.
-By walking along the boundary of a transition face, one can easily show the following (see \longversion):
+\begin{proof} We first give an outline.
+To construct the desired fence, we make use of face vertices of some special faces called transition faces.
+Let a face $F$ of $G^\times$ be a \emph{transition face} if $F$ is either incident to an edge between two $S$-vertices, or $F$ is incident to vertices from different flaps of $G\setminus S$; the corresponding face vertex in $\Lambda(G)$ is called a \emph{transition-face vertex}.
+Our main idea for proving Theorem \ref{theorem: vertex connectivity full 1-plane graph} is to show that every transition-face vertex is incident to two edges connecting it to $S$-vertices (\Cref{claim: marked face vertex degree 2}), and conversely, every $S$-vertex is incident to two edges connecting it to transition-face vertices (\Cref{claim: full 1-plane case analysis}).
+With this, one can construct a maximal path in $R(G)$ that alternates between $S$-vertices and transition-face vertices, and then close it up to form a fence $C$ such that $V_\times(C) = S$.
+Below, we expand upon the details formally.

-\begin{claim} Every transition face $F$ contains at least two vertices of $S$ or two incidences with the same vertex of $S$. \end{claim}

-In consequence, any transition-face vertex has (in $R(G)$) two edges to vertices of $S$.
-Vice versa, any $S$-vertex $v$ has (in $R(G)$) two transition-face neighbours, because in the planarization $G^\times$ we transition at $v$ from edges leading to one flap of $G\setminus S$ to edges leading to another flap and back; this can happen only at transition faces.
-See \longversion for a proof of the following claim (and for the formal definition of `clockwise between').
+\begin{lemma} Every transition-face vertex is incident with at least two edges connecting it to $S$-vertices. \end{lemma}